 Once a believer has received the Holy Spirit he is called to set his mind on the things of the Spirit15 so that he would not be walking in his flesh nature but being led by the Spirit and manifesting the Fruit of the Spirit16.
 A believer is known by the fruit of the Spirit (love, joy, peace etc.) Once the Holy Spirit is within and upon a believer he is commissioned to go forth and heal the sick, cast out demons, raise the dead and do greater works17.
 It is every believer’s mandate to disciple every tribe and tongue (nations) hence advancing the kingly dominion.
 The baptism of the Holy Spirit is poured out on believers that they might be sanctified and have power to be witnesses18.

 The Word of God clearly speaks of a heaven and a hell.
 Each person’s destiny in this regard is solely in the hands of a just and loving God who judges each man according to the Gospel19.
-When the Word is implanted in the children of God, they will be transformed into the image of the Son of God and the church of Jesus Christ (bride) will be glorified beckoning the return of our Savior King20.
+As the Word is implanted in the children of God, they grow in the knowledge of the Son, in the unity of faith22 and are transformed into His image21.
+The body of Christ being transfigured from Death to life, embracing long & lasting life.
+The last enemy Death being conquered by the body and the church of Jesus Christ (bride) receiving the fullness of His Glory ready for the return of our Savior King20.

 - Timothy 2:5 – For there is one God, and one mediator between God and men, the man Christ Jesus;